Sjeiti/ronvalstarnl/src/data/markdown/post_wordpress-rest-api-using-vue-webpack.md

 <h3>Prefetching data</h3>
 <p>A good way to speed up a site is to minimize xhttp requests.
 Of course a single page application is all xhttp requests through a REST API.
 What I did for my site is inject most common request results as JSON into the body.
 This does bloat the initial page load but you could bring that down with some <a href="https://github.com/pieroxy/lz-string">LZ string compression</a>.
 My HTML is now around 55KB and, with some server-side caching, loads like a breeze.</p>
 <h3>Inlining style and code?</h3>
 <p>You probably know a bit about the way a page loads.
 You can open your browsers network tab for a visualization.
-The plain html loads, this contains references to Javascript and stylesheets that are loaded next.
+The plain html loads, this contains references to JavaScript and stylesheets that are loaded next.
 In the meantime the user sees nothing (especially on slower mobile connections).
-To remedy this we can incline small amounts of CSS and Javascript (also per <a href="https://developers.google.com/speed/docs/insights/OptimizeCSSDelivery">Google recommendation</a>).<br />
+To remedy this we can incline small amounts of CSS and JavaScript (also per <a href="https://developers.google.com/speed/docs/insights/OptimizeCSSDelivery">Google recommendation</a>).<br />
 I have tried to get Webpack to inline a LESS file to the head (including a base64 encoded image), but I really have no idea.
 So if you know how, please let me know.</p>